f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

-Alert Life Cycle
+Alert Lifecycle
 ----------------

 The following rule shows a Severity 1 event, where the Alert is reporting that Ptrace activity has been noted.
-As a Severity 1, the Threat Stack Security Platform uses Machine Learning to highlight occurrences of the event within 30 days this is called Alert Context.
+As a Severity 1, the Threat Stack Cloud Security PlatformⓇ (CSP) uses machine learning (ML) to highlight occurrences of the event within 30 days.
+This is called Alert Context.

-For more information as to why watch a Ptrace syscall, here is MITRE ATT&CKS take on the subject: https://attack.mitre.org/techniques/T1055/008/
+For more information as to why watch a Ptrace syscall, here is the MITRE ATT&CKS take on the subject: https://attack.mitre.org/techniques/T1055/008/

 .. image:: _static/_AlertPage_AlertContext.gif

-Generally, the alert life cycle starts when you create a rule on the Threat Stack Rules page.
+Generally, the alert lifecycle starts when you create a rule on the Threat Stack Rules page.

 1. Create a rule
 2. Maximize the effectiveness of that rule